The Harlequin Historical line has gone through various iterations with different cover designs and author contributions.

 Like all Harlequins, the Historical line has its roots in the Mills & Boon company.

-In 1957 Harlequin purchased the North American rights to reproduce Mills and Boon’s vast library of books.
-Most of these were medical/nurse romances.
-Harlequin bought out Mills and Boon in 1971, creating one company with two names.
+In 1957, Harlequin acquired the North American rights to reproduce Mills and Boon’s books, particularly medical and nurse romances.
+Eventually, they bought out Mills and Boon in 1971, forming one company with two names.

 After the revolutionary year of 1972, with the release of The Flame and the Flower, every publisher in the industry tried to reinvent themselves as “sexier.”
 In 1973, Harlequin introduced the Presents line.
 At first, these were just reprints of some older works by more established writers.